melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 The sex ratio was assumed to be 50:50 in the assessment model.
 The majority of the recent age data in the assessment were collected from the NWFSC hook-and-line survey.
-There is a clear pattern of the sex ratio skewed towrads females in all years of the NWFSC hook-and-line survey beginning around 50 cm (Figures \@ref(fig:sexratio-NWFSC-HKL)   and \@ref(fig:sexratio-EARLY-HKL) ).
+There is a clear pattern of the sex ratio becoming skewed towards females in all years of the NWFSC hook-and-line survey beginning around 50 cm (Figures \@ref(fig:sexratio-NWFSC-HKL)   and \@ref(fig:sexratio-EARLY-HKL)), as expected due to differences in male and female growth.
 There are no clear patterns in the sex ration from the WCGBTS CAAL data nor the CDFW research fleet (\@ref(fig:sexratio-NWFSC-TWL)   and \@ref(fig:sexratio-CDFW-RESEARCH)).